Enteropathic Arthritis Enteropathic Arthropathies

 - Methotrexate, azathioprine, pamidronate and ciclosporin have all been used as disease-modifying drugs with variable success, under specialist supervision.

-- Tumour necrosis factor (TNF) antagonists are increasingly being shown to be effective agents in the management of arthritis and bowel disease in IBD.
+- Tumour necrosis factor (TNF) antagonists are increasingly being shown to be effective agents in the management of inflammatory arthritis and bowel disease in IBD.
 They appear to be very effective against enthesopathy and axial disease, which have traditionally been very hard to treat.
 They are expensive and can have significant side-effects; their use should be supervised in specialist clinics, preferably as part of a clinical audit and ongoing guideline development programme.
-National Institute for Health and Care Excellence (NICE) guidance on their use in IBD and arthropathies is now available.[10, 11]
+NICE guidance on their use in IBD and arthropathies is now available[13, 14].

 - Treatment or prophylaxis of osteoporosis using bisphosphonates, calcium and vitamin D may be necessary.